 Bad Boy Mower Deck is Damaged

-If you accidentally run into a fence, tree, pole or other item, you can damage the deck shell.
+If you accidentally run into a fence, tree, pole, or another item, you can damage the deck shell.
 This can give your mower an uneven cut if it is not corrected.
 If you are unable to fix your deck shell, you will have to replace it with a new shell.

 If you need a deck shell replacement, I recommend contacting your Bad Boy mower dealership and getting a quote for a replacement deck along with the labor charge to swap all the components over to a new deck shell.